Devinaseeruttun/ANCHOR/README.md

 #### Docker

-A pre-build docker container containing all dependencies except usearch, which has a licence that limits distribution of the binary.
-Building your own Anchor image with your own usearch v9 binary is recommended.
+A pre-build docker image is available that includes all dependencies with the exception of usearch, which has a licence that precludes binary distribution.
+We recommend using our image and your own usearch binary to build a complete anchor container.

 First, register your email addresss at https://drive5.com/usearch/download.html for USEARCH v9.2.64 and you will recieve an email with the download URL.